nikspyratos/thecapegreek-site/source/reading.md

 Radical Candor is oriented more toward leaders, but is very useful as a team member as well.
 By learning how to be direct and even explicit without going into being rude, you & your team can communicate with each other more effectively.

 ### MJ DeMarco - The Millionaire Fastlane & Unscripted

+These two books can be considered fairly similar, so I've put them both here.
+In these MJ DeMarco discusses at length ways to change your life from the status quo and his ideas on how to create wealth for yourself.

 ---